Well, my training anyway! A common thought process from Triathletes and Endurance athletes.

 AND: If you are drinking - try and alternate your beverage of choice with a glass of water.

-Give yourself something to aim for, or look forward too in 2019.
+Give yourself something to aim for, or look forward to in 2025.
 Pick a race to aim at.
 Challenge yourself...

 Triathlon & IRONMAN Coaching